 Another possible cause of HVS is exposure to electromagnetic radiation, such as that produced by electrical power lines or electronic devices.
 While the link between HVS and electromagnetic radiation is not well established, some researchers believe that exposure to high levels of electromagnetic radiation could disrupt the body’s natural electrical balance, leading to an increased buildup of static electricity.

 Individuals with High Voltage Syndrome (HVS) may have a range of non-specific symptoms, including headaches, fatigue, dizziness, nausea, skin irritation, and muscle aches.
 These symptoms are not unique to HVS and can also be caused by other medical conditions.
 However, some people have reported that these symptoms tend to occur or worsen in situations where they are exposed to high levels of static electricity, such as during dry weather conditions or when handling certain materials that generate static charge.

-The underlying mechanisms that contribute to these non-specific symptoms in individuals with HVS are not well understood.
-It has been suggested that the accumulation of static electricity on the body may disrupt the normal electrical activity in the nervous system, which could lead to symptoms such as headaches, dizziness, and fatigue.
-However, more research is needed to fully understand the relationship between static electricity and these non-specific symptoms.
+Although there is not a clear understanding of the exact mechanisms behind non-specific symptoms experienced by people with HVS, it is believed that the accumulation of static electricity on the body may interfere with the normal electrical activity in the nervous system, resulting in symptoms like fatigue, dizziness, and headaches.
+However, further research is required to gain a comprehensive understanding of the correlation between static electricity and these non-specific symptoms.